Learning about the various aspects of a listing agent before finding one is key.

 Offer guidance on required disclosures: A listing agent has the responsibility to inform a home seller about the necessary disclosures required by law in their jurisdiction.
 They are also tasked with assisting the homeowner in preparing these documents.

-Advise on home preparation: They provide guidance when getting a home ready to sell, such as decluttering, staging, and making necessary repairs or improvements.
+Advise on home preparation: They provide home preparation guidance, such as decluttering, staging, and making necessary repairs or improvements.

 Execute a marketing plan: Listing agents are responsible for producing a marketing plan, using strategies like professional photography, custom videos, social media promotion, their network of other real estate professionals, and more.